STAMP-project/botsing/README.md

 **Give us your feedback!** Please take 5' of your time to fill in this quick [questionnaire](https://www.stamp-project.eu/view/main/betatestingsurvey/).

 This is **important** for us.
 As a recognition for your feedback, you will receive a limited edition **STAMP Software Test Pilot gift** and be recognized as a STAMP contributor.

-This campaign will close on 30 September, 2019.
 You will be contacted individually for a customized gift and for contribution opportunities.

 ## Funding